Learning from Ambiguous Demonstrations with Self-Explanation Guided Reinforcement Learning: Introduction

+In this paper, we propose a framework inspired by cognitive psychology research, which suggests that humans enhance their learning by employing a self-explanation strategy.
+We introduce a self-explanation guided reinforcement learning approach where the robot attempts to ``self-explain" the potential relations over objects that the human teacher is considering.
+To support this, we establish a shared vocabulary of possible predicates in the domain, and the robot takes into account this space of predicate groundings when parsing a given demonstration.
+By doing so, we significantly reduce the ambiguity in the demonstration, effectively addressing the sample complexity issue.

-Ambiguities commonly exist in communications among people.
-Due to possible vocabulary differences, when a human teacher attempts to train a robot by showing demonstrations (Robot Learning from Demonstration or LfD), such demonstrations may also suffer from being ambiguous.
-Maybe from the human's perspective, what he or she intends to demonstrate is clear, but the robot may still make sense of it in a different way.
-Consider an example illustrated in Fig. \ref{fig:illustration}.1: a robot needs to push two components into two different target regions (L1 and L2) that have two different colors (blue and yellow).
-Imagine a human teleoperates the robot to push the ring object into L1 region in blue, and block object into L2 in yellow.
-The robot could interpret this demonstration as pushing the block into the yellow region and ring into the blue region or pushing the block into the region L2 and ring into L1.
+To illustrate the challenges of learning from ambiguous demonstrations, we consider an everyday household robot scenario in Fig. \ref{fig:illustration}.
+In this scenario, a robot needs to push two components into different target regions, denoted as L1 and L2, which are distinguished by their colors, blue and yellow, respectively.
+Suppose a human teleoperates the robot to push a ring object into the blue L1 region and a block object into the yellow L2 region.
+This demonstration can be interpreted in two ways: either the robot should push the block into the yellow region and the ring into the blue region, or it should push the block into L2 and the ring into L1.